YuLab-SMU/ggtreeExtra/README.md

 ‘x’ and ‘y’ are in the same range.
 However, sometimes we want to visualize them separately.
 In cartesian coordinate system, this problem can be solved by ‘facet’, But in polar coordinate system, The ‘facet’ can not do this.
 To solve the problem, this package was developed.
+The application of this package is that it can add some layers on the tree of “ggtree”.

 # :writing\_hand: Author